-Having had my dreams of literary stardom dashed after grinding out 200,000 words of not so much deathless as deathly prose with Meat, I felt I had to be a bit more businesslike in my writing projects.
-That book took me more than four years to finish.
-That’s a lot of huffing and puffing for something so high-risk, I thought, employing something resembling reason.
+Having had my dreams of literary stardom dashed after grinding out 200,000 words of deathly – not deathless – prose with Meat, I felt I had to be a bit more businesslike in my writing projects.

-I theorised that I could sell novels to discerning agents after having written just three chapters.
+I hypothesised that I could sell novels to discerning agents after having written just three chapters.
 Upon reading these, the underwear of the London literati would simply melt away, and they’d beat my door down for the rest of the book.
-Which I’d then provide, of course, with a not-so-fond-farewell bid to my colleagues, and a chunky advance smouldering in the bank.
+Which I’d then provide, of course.
+Pretty soon, I’d be bidding a not-so-fond-farewell bid to my colleagues, with a chunky advance smouldering away in the bank.

 And to think some people say an imagination is an unhealthy thing…

 I sent the opening chapters of Mortis Lock to lots of agents in my Writers’ and Artists’ Yearbook, spending a small fortune in printing and posting in those not-quite-digital days.
 I’ll never forget the look of horror on the woman’s face as I approached the counter at the Post Office with my envelopes and paperclipped sheets.
 “No’ you again!”

 I got no bites whatsoever, and so another 10k was filed into the trunk, unseen by anyone else… until now.

 Mortis Lock is a crime novel about a stand-up comedian who smells a rat when his best friend dies unexpectedly, supposedly a suicide.